RaphaelEDiener/presentations/on_language_design.md

 ### Horizontally

-The ease of scaling horizontally heavily depends on the suported abstraction model.
+The ease of scaling horizontally heavily depends on the supported abstraction model.
 To prevent colored functions it is important to not differentiate between single core, multi core, and multi machine execution contexts.
 [9]